 We are actively working on reducing the amount of plastic in our supply chain, from removing plastic packaging to finding alternative materials and substituting recycled poly where possible.
-However, we have chosen to continue to utilize poly and some other synthetic materials in the weave of some of our clothing, as it increases the durability and comfort of the garments.
+However, we have chosen to continue to utilize poly and some other synthetic materials in a small number of our legacy styles, as it increases the durability and comfort of the garments.
 Our clothes are designed to be worn many times over the course of a woman’s busy life, and the fabrications must be able to withstand the wear and tear of a hectic schedule with ease.

 We do offer a variety of pieces made with sustainable and biodegradable fabrics, such as silk, cashmere, and cotton.
 Click here to shop pieces made with sustainable fabrics.